 Still, some laptop chargers do tend to make sounds that are slightly different from those phone chargers make.
-For example, the noise you hear at the beginning of this video can be described as groaning at best.
+For example, the noise you hear at the beginning of the video below can be described as groaning at best.
 At worst, I’d say that the adapter is crackling.
 Clearly, a mix of electricity and crackling sounds is usually pretty electrifying.

 Which Charger Components Are Producing the Noise?

 From an engineer’s point of view, all electronics have the capacity to create noise.
 In fact, you could even say that most chargers are always making some kind of sound.
 Usually, though, they tend to produce frequencies in a range well above humans detection.
 In my articles on white noise, I explained that our register ranges from 20–20,000 Herz.

 However, the constant noise of electricity rushing through a power adaptor is usually closer to 30,000 Hz.
 But which component inside the adaptor can we hold responsible for this offense?